Uni-Tübingen

 Orientation for new M.A./M.Sc. students

-If you’re coming to Tübingen for a Master’s program, you may want to attend the special introductory session for new M.A./M.Sc. students (in German), where you can find out more about how to study at a German university in general, and at this university in particular.
+If you’re coming to Tübingen for a Master’s program taught in German, you may also want to attend the special introductory session for new M.A./M.Sc. students (in German), where you can find out more about administrative structures of a German university in general, and this university in particular.

 Introduction to the Alma Portal

 Almost all lectures, seminars and tutorials are managed via the online portal “Alma”.
 This is also where you register for classes and exams.
-You can find out how to work with this portal in the live event "Introduction to the Alma portal for new students" (in German).
+You can find out how to work with this portal both in the online mini-workshop "Study planning and organization - hands-on Alma" (in English), and in the live event "Introduction to the Alma portal for new students" (in German).
 There is also a website FAQ to the Alma Portal (in English) and a User's guide to the Alma Portal for students (in English, including video tutorials).

-General instructions on how to create your personal timetable can be found in the introduction "Neu an der Uni - wie geht's nun weiter?" ("New at the university - what now?", in German) by the General Study Counseling Service.
+General instructions on how to create your personal timetable can be found in the introduction "Neu an der Uni - wie geht's nun weiter?" ("New at the university - what now?", in German) by the Student Counseling Service.

 Orientation in teachers' training degree programs